Mirror (Flying Saucer Attack album): Songs

+Release

-ReleaseMirror was released on 17 January 2000 in the United States by Drag City and on 25 January 2000 in the United Kingdom by FSA Records.
+Mirror was released on 17 January 2000 in the United States by Drag City and on 25 January 2000 in the United Kingdom by FSA Records.
 The original British edition was a limited edition run of 2,000 CDs and 1,000 transparent LPs.
 Although the album did not chart on any national music chart, it did nonetheless chart on several radio charts; on the CMJ Top 200, a chart "compiled from the top albums played at college and non-commercial radio," Mirror peaked at number 26, and stayed on the chart for over 10 weeks.
-The album also peaked at number 13 on Core's radio chart.
+The album also peaked at number 13 on Cores radio chart.
 Pearce mentioned that Drag City were pleased with the album's sales, and were eager for follow-up material.
 Drag City remastered and reissued the album on 10 June 2016 as an LP in the United States.

 The album's psychedelic album artwork, designed by Savage Leisurecentre with typography from Savage Pencil and mirrorball imagery from Sandra Eggington, was seen as heralding in the band's new stylistic direction, and in complete contrast to previous album covers.
 Ryan Schreiber compared the sleeve to "a Grateful Dead reissue" and noted that "in place of liner notes is a blatantly hallucinogenic image of a psychedelic rainbow over a body of water, with creepy mutations of animals splashing about, and warped, gloopy flying saucers zooming past pink clouds.
 In a time when drugs are so revered by the hipster elite, it's good to see somebody living it up a little."
 Aural Innovations noted: "From its wildly psychedelic, mirror ball cover and inner-sleeve art featuring wobbling flying saucers careening over a churning ocean filled with rainbows, pink rabbits, and sea monsters, we know we're in for something different this time from Flying Saucer Attack."